tung/ruggrogue/book/source-code-layout.md

 RuggRogue comes to about 13,000 lines of source code.
 In Rust terms, the entire RuggRogue source code comprises a *package* made up of two *crates*: a *library crate* and a *binary crate*.
 The library crate contains things that RuggRogue needs to function that aren't specific to it as a game.
-The binary crate has the game-specific stuff and combines it with use of the library crate to form the complete game when built.
+The binary crate has the game-specific stuff and makes use of the library crate to form the complete game when built.

 ## The Library Crate